 Now, open File Explorer.
 When you open File Explorer/This PC, you will notice a lock icon on the drive.

 Double-click the encrypted drive to access it (drive with a lock icon).
 Windows will prompt you to enter the BitLocker password.
-Here, enter the BitLocker password and then click the
+Here, enter the BitLocker password and then click the Unlock button.
+Windows will not allow you to open the encrypted partition if you enter the wrong password.

-When you forget the BitLocker password and cannot access important data, click the
+When you forget the BitLocker password and cannot access important data, click the More options link.

-Now, select the
+Now, select the Enter recovery key option.

 You can find the BitLocker Recovery Key on the backup file that you have during the setup of BitLocker.